ADHD and Trauma: What’s the Connection?

 ADHD is a neurodevelopmental difference mainly caused by genetics—meaning it runs in families—and involves differences in brain structure and function.

 Trauma results from events that lead to feelings of helplessness and a lack of safety.
-Significant Trauma can lead to posttraumatic stress disorder (PTSD), a syndrome where the person relives the traumatic event through flashbacks or nightmares, feels on edge, or avoids things that remind them of the Trauma.
+Significant Trauma can lead to posttraumatic stress disorder (PTSD).
+In this syndrome, the person relives the traumatic event through flashbacks or nightmares, feels on edge, or avoids things that remind them of the Trauma.
 Not everyone who experiences Trauma develops PTSD.
 However, studies show that ADHD people are more likely to develop PTSD.

 PTSD and ADHD: A Closer Look